-The underwriter proposes to offer the shares of common stock to the public at the public offering price set forth on the cover page of this prospectus supplement.
-The underwriter may offer the shares of common stock to securities dealers at the public offering price less a concession not in excess of \$0.24 per share.
-If all of the shares are not sold at the public offering price, the underwriter may change the offering price and other selling terms.
+The underwriters propose to offer the shares of common stock to the public at the public offering price set forth on the cover of this prospectus.
+The underwriters may offer the shares of common stock to securities dealers at the public offering price less a concession not in excess of \$0.1944 per share.
+If all of the shares are not sold at the public offering price, the underwriters may change the offering price and other selling terms.

 Discretionary Accounts.
-The underwriter does not intend to confirm sales of the shares to any accounts over which it has discretionary authority.
+The underwriters do not intend to confirm sales of the shares to any accounts over which they have discretionary authority.

 Stabilization.
-In connection with this offering, the underwriter may engage in stabilizing transactions, overallotment transactions, covering transactions and purchases to cover positions created by short sales.
+In connection with this offering, the underwriters may engage in stabilizing transactions, overallotment transactions, syndicate covering transactions, penalty bids and purchases to cover positions created by short sales.

-- Stabilizing transactions permit bids to purchase shares of common stock so long as the stabilizing bids do not exceed a specified maximum, and are engaged in for the purpose of preventing or retarding a decline in the market price of the common stock while the offering is in progress. - Overallotment transactions involve sales by the underwriter of shares of common stock in excess of the number of shares the underwriter is obligated to purchase.
-This creates a short position which may be either a covered short position or a naked short position.
-In a covered short position, the number of shares over-allotted by the underwriter is not greater than the number of shares that it may purchase in the overallotment option.
-In a naked short position, the number of shares involved is greater than the number of shares in the overallotment option.
-The underwriter may close out any short position by exercising its overallotment option and/or purchasing shares in the open market.

-• Covering transactions involve purchases of common stock in the open market after the distribution has been completed in order to cover short positions.
-In determining the source of shares to close out the short position, the underwriter will consider, among other things, the price of shares available for purchase in the open market as compared with the price at which it may purchase shares through exercise of the overallotment option.
-If the underwriter sells more shares than could be covered by exercise of the overallotment option and, therefore, has a naked short position, the position can be closed out only by buying shares in the open market.
-A naked short position is more likely to be created if the underwriter is concerned that after pricing there could be downward pressure on the price of the shares in the open market that could adversely affect investors who purchase in the offering.
+- Stabilizing transactions permit bids to purchase shares of common stock so long as the stabilizing bids do not exceed a specified maximum, and are engaged in for the purpose of preventing or retarding a decline in the market price of the common stock while the offering is in progress. - Overallotment transactions involve sales by the underwriters of shares of common stock in excess of the number of shares the underwriters are obligated to purchase.
+This creates a syndicate short position which may be either a covered short position or a naked short position.
+In a covered short position, the number of shares over-allotted by the underwriters is not greater than the number of shares that they may purchase in the option to purchase additional shares.
+In a naked short position, the number of shares involved is greater than the number of shares in the option to purchase additional shares.
+The underwriters may close out any short position by exercising their option to purchase additional shares and/or purchasing shares in the open market. - Syndicate covering transactions involve purchases of common stock in the open market after the distribution has been completed in order to cover syndicate short positions.
+In determining the source of shares to close out the short position, the underwriters will consider, among other things, the price of shares available for purchase in the open market as compared with the price at which they may purchase shares through exercise of the option to purchase additional shares.
+If the underwriters sell more shares than could be covered by exercise of the option to purchase additional shares and, therefore, have a naked short position, the position can be closed out only by buying shares in the open market.
+A naked short position is more likely to be created if the underwriters are concerned that after pricing there could be downward pressure on the price of the shares in the open market that could adversely affect investors who purchase in the offering. - Penalty bids permit the representatives to reclaim a selling concession from a syndicate member when the common stock originally sold by that syndicate member is purchased in stabilizing or syndicate covering transactions to cover syndicate short positions.